Our mind is our enemy. It makes us angry. It causes us to feel sadness. It steals our mental peace.

 You either control your mind or it controls you.

 ~ Napolean Hill

-And just to be clear, no one makes us do this.
+No one makes us do any of this.
 Nor is it a “weakness” of the mind.
 So why do we do it?

 We human beings are slaves to our habits.
 Thinking wrong or bad thoughts doesn’t offer any temporary or permanent happiness nor does it offer any satisfaction.
-But we do it because it’s a habit to dwell on mistakes and lost opportunities.
-And the pain this causes us is something we live with, rather than put the past behind us.
+But we do it because it’s our habit to dwell on mistakes and lost opportunities.
+And the pain this causes us is something we live with, rather than once and for all, put the past behind us.

-The good news is, we alone have the power to power-up our brains and put them to good use to gain the power to dissolve a galaxy full of problems.
+But we alone have the power to power-up our mind and put it to good use.
+We alone have the power to dissolve a galaxy full of problems.

-Training the mind isn’t easy but practice does make perfect and some simple ways to train the mind include:
+Training the mind isn’t easy but practice does make perfect.